ma38su/build-jre/README.md

 # build-jre

-to build a compact JRE image by Gradle.
+to build a minimized JRE by Gradle.
 This gradle script enabled to distribute zip packages including the compact JRE.

 ### Future work